Quick Answer

 Step 2: Harvesting the Flax

-Flax is pulled up by the roots rather than cut.
-This preserves the full length of the fibers inside the stalks, creating stronger, more durable linen fabric.
+Flax is pulled up by the roots rather than cut to preserve the full length of the fibers inside the stalks, creating stronger, more durable linen fabric.

 Step 3: Retting (Breaking Down the Stalks)